The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Bologna, IT

-Giuseppe Plazzi practices in Bologna, Italy.
+Giuseppe Plazzi practices practicing medicine in Bologna, Italy.
 Mr. Plazzi is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Narcolepsy, Drowsiness, Sleep Paralysis, Excessive Daytime Sleepiness, and Gastric Bypass.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Narcolepsy, Drowsiness, Sleep Paralysis, Excessive Daytime Sleepiness, and Gastric Bypass.

 Distinguished in Acute Cerebellar Ataxia